Department of Education Learners First

 Levies and Charges Policy

 Levies form a significant portion of funds to support the school and are one of the many ways that families contribute to our school community.
 Levies support student learning by contributing towards the cost of essential items and services.
 The authority to charge levies is provided under the Education Act 2016 in consultation with the School Association.
+A copy of the Levy Policy can be requested from the school.

 Sunsmart Policy